luzyrawr/programming-fundamentals/HTML.md

 Examples of semantic elements: `<form>`, `<table>`, and `<article>` - Clearly defines its content.

+A semantic Web allows data to be shared and reused across applications, enterprises, and communities.

 ## HTML Layout Elements

 HTML has several semantic elements that define the different parts of a web page: